Law of Nature - The Manifesto

 Action Paths

-Alongside high failure rates, stress, and burnout, this created so-called management failures — while decision-makers and their advising experts believed they were applying state-of-the-art practices.
+Alongside high failure rates, stress, and burnout, this led to so-called management mistakes and managers being blamed — while they and their advising experts believed they were applying state-of-the-art practices.

 These mainstream practices are hereafter referenced as exact practices